Dogchaseacar/Dogchaseacar.github.io/_posts/2020-1-6-Deploy-your-java-app-on-AWS-and-reverse-proxy-by-Nginx.md

 ##### Nginx

 ## Step 1 Create EC2 instance
-<font size=3>After signing in your AWS account, choose the EC2 service and create an EC2 instance.
+After signing in your AWS account, choose the EC2 service and create an EC2 instance.
 I am using Linux X86_64 20GB free tier.
 Carefully keep the master user name and password you have set.
 Except the security groups, just use the default settings AWS provides.

-Set the inbound rules of your security group as follows:</font>
+Set the inbound rules of your security group as follows:

 | Type        | protocal   |  Port range  |Source |